How to repurpose blog content (20+ simple ideas)

 Repurposing a single blog post is one of the easiest ways to get more mileage from your efforts.
 You can create a surprising amount of content, without having to start from scratch.

 Your content will reach different people through repurposing.
-And, by turning one post into videos, graphics, social snippets, emails, and more, you’ll connect with people in the ways they prefer.
+And, by turning one post into videos, graphics, social snippets, emails, and more, youβll connect with people in the ways they prefer.

 Focus on quality over quantity, sharing content that genuinely helps.
-When you answer people’s questions, show your expertise, and link back to the original blog you’ll extend the post’s lifespan and improve your SEO visibility.
+When you answer peopleβs questions, show your expertise, and link back to the original blog youβll extend the postβs lifespan and improve your SEO visibility.

-So before you head off to write something new to share on social media, take a look at what you’ve already created.
-You may just find a goldmine of content waiting to be repurposed.
+So before you head off to write something new to share on social media, take a look at what youβve already created.
+And if youβre ready to create more, here are 52 blog post ideas you can use as a starting point.

 Frequently Asked Questions (FAQ)